iStitch07/dnsmasq-adblock/README.md

 * 8.8.4.4
 * 1.0.0.1

 Filter files already filled and placed inside.
+Because filters need to periodical update, i recommend after tests use manual setup.

 Just create (or add into existing) docker-compose.yaml.
 Example can be found here.

 ## Manual setup
 Map a local dir as **/opt/dnsmasq** and create 4 files within:
-* dnsmasq.conf
+* dnsmasq.conf - general configuration file
-* hosts
+* hosts - for local host resolving
-* dnsmasq-adblock.conf
+* dnsmasq-adblock.conf - filter file for automatic update
-* dnsmasq-admanual.conf
+* dnsmasq-admanual.conf - filter file with your own sites for block

 Example files can be found in **conf** dir